thanhluan13062000/DA_Project_Document/FullertonHealth_Project/README.md

 1. Claim Processing Indicators.

-- Total number of claims received, settled, and pending.
+- Total number of claims received, settled and pending.
 - Turnaround time indicators for claims, including the number and percentage of claims processed on time.
 - Classification of pending claims by time delay zone to identify and prioritize overdue cases for processing.